rackerlabs/technical-blog/_posts/2013-12-02-redis-benchmark-and-rackspace-performance-vms.markdown

 **our new performance flavors kick ass**.
 We're seeing 35-45% faster results in the non-pipelined case, and 16-31% in the pipelined case.
 Not bad considering we made the pricing even more competitive.

-If you haven't already signed up for our [Developer Trial](https://developer.rackspace.com/devtrial) you should to give the new servers a spin, hopefully these numbers will help entice you!